rickr04/Phys231Projects/FPGA/README.md

 Let's also change the condition where our LED lights up (ANDing with the signal pin of our potentiometer)
 <img src="https://github.com/rickr04/Phys231Projects/blob/main/FPGA/Images/LEDWIREUP.PNG" alt="drawing" width="400"/> </br>

-Flash your board and when you turn your pot enough your will see the LED start to blink, go the other way and the LED will stop.
+Flash your FPGA board and when you turn your pot enough your will see the LED start to blink, go the other way and the LED will stop.